Business Modeling

 • The stations or locations where primary functions, activities, or processes are done

-• The functions, activities, or processes that are carried out.
+• The functions, activities, or processes carried out.

 • The roles of people and organizations doing these activities.

 In the example business model of Amazon, these five types are represented.
-If you stick to these rules, the way how you draw it and what shapes or icons you use is less important.
-The business model will not only show you what business is done but also HOW the company is doing business.
+If you stick to these rules, how you draw it and the shapes or icons you use are less important.
+The business model will show you what business is done and HOW the company is doing business.

 The IKEA Business Model